Ski Goggles Buying Guide

 All but our very basic junior goggles use a double layered lens.
 It is made up of two separate lenses with a rubber or silicone seal to separate them.
 The double layer acts like double glazing in a house, trapping heat and reducing the goggle fogging up, especially when combined with an anti-fog treatment.

 A good lens will be moulded and fused into shape rather than being a flat piece of material flexed around the frame.
 A poor quality lens will feel flimsy and distort under stress, affecting vision for the user.
-They are often only a single lens too with little or no anti-fog treatment or any coating to intensify what light there is, or to protect from the sun.
+They are often only a single lens with too little/no anti-fog treatment or any protection from the sun.

 Lens to use: Category 3-4 with a lower light transmission.